 The next available ticket is the next ticket in the view according to the view's sort order (see Using views to manage ticket workflow) that you haven't already skipped and that no other agent is currently viewing.
 Views are also refreshed every five minutes, so you might see a ticket that wasn't part of the view when you started Play mode.

-Enterprise customers have an additional option, Guided mode, which automatically launches Play mode when an agent opens a view.
+Enterprise and Enterprise Plus customers have an additional option, Guided mode, which automatically launches Play mode when an agent opens a view.
 If your administrator has enabled Guided mode, some of the procedures described in this section may not apply.
-For details, see Setting up Guided mode (Enterprise).
+For details, see Setting up Guided mode.

 To open a view in Play mode

 - Click the Views icon () in the sidebar and select a view.

 - Click the Play button in the upper right hand to